perfino Help

 Manual recording of samples

-You can even request more than one sample which will give you the ability to average the samples after they have been recorded.
+You can even request more than one sample which will allow you to average the samples after they have been recorded.
 For rarely executed transactions, it may take a long time to fulfil the recording request.